vucml/online_experiments/README.md

 - [JATOS](https://www.jatos.org/): If jsPsych is for creating experiments, JATOS is for running them.
 JATOS is a server that runs on your computer or on a server.
 It manages the participants, the study assets, and the data.
 It also provides a web-based user interface for researchers to manage their studies and participants.

 It's useful to read the documentation and tutorials for both libraries to understand how they work and how to use them.
 They are probably higher quality and more up-to-date than the information provided here.

-Backend and frontend are terms used to distinguish between the server side and the client side of a website.
-The server side is the backend, which is responsible for managing data and requests from the client side.
-The client side is the frontend, which is responsible for displaying the data and interacting with the user.
-We use jsPsych to manage the client side / frontend of the experiment and JATOS to manage the server side / backend of the experiment.

 ## Uses for Experienced Developers